 Revenues from the sale of Export Water are shown gross of royalties payable to the Land Board.
-Revenues from the sale of water on the Lowry Range are shown net of the royalties to the Land Board and the amounts retained by the District.
+Revenues from the sale of water on the Lowry Range (described in Note 4 - Water and Land Assets in Part II, Item 8 of the 2016 Annual Report) are shown net of the royalties to the Land Board and the amounts retained by Rangeview.